Last week marked a new uptick on coverage of the new First Lady – not for where she was, but where she wasn’t.

 The First Lady shrugged her shoulders, cracking that it took her years just to get him to use the word “manure.”

 Having worked as a professional model for most of her life, beginning in childhood, Mrs. Trump has been accustomed to being told to put on a pouty look by photographers during hundreds of photo shoots.
 Now, as a political wife the flashbulbs are brighter and come in multiples.
 It would only seem natural to return to that default facial pose.
 It would be especially useful when thrust into an entirely new environment as a political spouse.
 While her “model stare” has seemingly become her signature, by all accounts she is a gentle and down-to-earth person and when among those she trusts, can’t help breaking into a sly smile.
 She’s learned fast to do this while waving to the masses.

 Bess Truman was almost universally described by the Washington press corps that regularly covered her as “glum” and “grim” when asked to pose for photographs.
 Intensely private, her stiff, stoney expression became her default glare, her only defense while being in the one place she despised most – the center of attention.
 It even took her awhile to not just offer a stilted wave but to learn to smile simultaneously.
 Yet, within the trusting circle of her family and friends, this First Lady was known for her sharp wit, quick sarcasm and husky laugh that came easily.
 In both instances, it was easy, if glib, to read too much into their true personalities by the public faces they wore.

 Of course, there are a few differences.

 Mrs. T II developed and marketed her own line of caviar skincare products.

 Mrs. T I was mighty big on fishing.

-While hosting her Independence Tuesday Bridge Club, Mrs. T I and the girls raised their eyebrows when a staffer saw them dangling their legs in the Camp David pool because they wore no stockings.
+Mrs. T I and the women of her bridge club girls raised their eyebrows when a staffer saw them dangling their legs without stockings in the Camp David pool.